knightazura/ghost-sdk/Functional-testing-with-PhantomJS-and-CasperJS.md

 1. Download the zip from phantomjs: http://phantomjs.org/download.html
 2. Unzip it to a safe/sensible location.
 I would recommend C:\phantomjs
-3. Add `;C:\phantomjs\bin` (or the correct path if you unzipped somewhere different) to the end of your PATH environment variable (the System one).
+3. Add `;C:\phantomjs` (or the correct path if you unzipped somewhere different) to the end of your PATH environment variable (the System one).
 If you're not familiar with finding your environment variables in Windows, [this should help](http://www.computerhope.com/issues/ch000549.htm).

 #### Casperjs: